 About All Saints

-Set in a small, beachfront Catholic high school, narrated by a beautifully complex heroine—theology teacher Emily Hamilton—All Saints is at once a mystery, a love story, and a powerful rumination on secrets, temptation, and faith.
+Set in a small, beachfront Catholic high school, narrated by a beautifully complex heroine—theology teacher Emily Hamilton—All Saints is a novel that is at once a mystery, a love story, and a powerful rumination on secrets, temptation, and faith.

 By life's midpoint, Emily has seen three husbands, dozens of friends, and hundreds of students come and go.
 And now her classroom, long her refuge, is proving to be anything but.